Margery Moore: Biography

 At some point before 1939 and until at least 1960 Margery Moore lived at 34 Claremont Square, Islington.
 At first she lived there with her parents – Thomas aged 68 and Catherine aged 67 – and Roland DeRougemont, then a member of the Auxiliary Fire Service aged 27 and whom she married in 1940.

 In September 1944 Margery was appointed to teach a musical appreciation class at the Technical Institute, Richmond, Surrey.
 The same month she also took up a post with the Workers Educational Association, Guildford branch, to teach music appreciation on Wednesday evenings.

-At some point before 1953 Margery and Roland divorced; he remarried in 1953 to Valerie Rampton.)
+At some point before 1953 Margery and Roland divorced; he remarried in 1953 to Valerie Rampton.

-By 1960 Margery was the sole occupant of the house in Claremont Square.
+The last mention of Margery Moore living in Claremont Square is found in the 1960 electoral register in which she appears as the sole occupant of number 34.
+She is also listed at 34 Claremont Square in the 1960 London telephone directory; the only Margery Moore in the directory.
+In 1961 the only Margery Moore in the London telephone directory is listed at 11 Canfield Gardens NW6.
+After this date and until the end of printed directories (after 1984) - as well as electoral registers - there is no identifiable reference to the musician Margery Moore until 1993.

-By 1993 Margery Moore was living at The Chestnuts, Cambridge Park Road, Wanstead.
+In 1993 Margery Moore was living in residential care at The Chestnuts, Cambridge Park Road, Wanstead.
 She died in Whipps Cross Hospital, Leytonstone on 19 March 1993 resulting from 'myocardial infarction'.
 On her death-certificate she is described as 'Music Teacher (retired)'.